NizarAZ/Verdact-App/README.md

 > **AI answers you can verify onchain.**
 > Verifiable document intelligence built on Shelby Protocol and Aptos.

 Verdact is a RAG pipeline where every answer carries cryptographic proof.
 Documents are registered onchain via the Shelby smart contract.
-Every AI answer generates a receipt with a hash, wallet address, and source blob references — publicly verifiable by anyone.
+Every AI answer generates a receipt with a hash, wallet address, and source blob references, publicly verifiable by anyone.

 **Not just another AI chat.
 A verifiable knowledge layer.**